Tcarlos/Linux-Knowledge-Base/NOTES.md

 - make a 3 node drbd setup at home
 - now that we have confirmed synchronization, find out when it syncs and how long, (see testcase 3, chapter 4.1.6.3)
 - make a backup script that makes a snapshot before the syncing takes place
 - test that data written on livenode 5 is synced and visible on livenode 6!!
+IF not working with VPS try with easier data instead of VPS thinpool!!!!!
 - study drbd common tasks drbd.init.com chapter 6, for instance drbd resize

 b